dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

         boolean b1 = false, b2 = false;
         /**
-         * won't compile cause boolean operation has precedence over assign
+         * won't compile because equality operator has precedence over assignment
          * so it would be like (b1==b2)=true => true=true => which is invalid exception
          */
         if(b1 == b2 = true){}